Serenity and Snowberries

 A Dancer's Journey: dark and romantic books

-I’m Ailish and I Write Romps
+I’m Ailish and I write Romps

 Ailish Sinclair romps in the loch

-Ailish Sinclair romps in the garden
+Ailish Sinclaie romps in the garden

 I do.
 I write romps.
 I can’t seem to help myself.
-If I try to write a thriller, a romp appears.
+I try to write a thriller: romp.
 A sweet romance?
 Nope.
-That quickly goes dark and rompy.
+That quickly went dark and rompy.

-When THE MERMAID AND THE BEAR was on submission, one publisher said they felt they were reading ‘a medieval romp’ and that they were looking for something more serious.
+When THE MERMAID AND THE BEAR was on submission, one publisher told me they felt they were reading ‘a medieval romp’ and that they were looking for something more serious.
 It was a fair comment, though I assume they didn’t reach the witchcraft accusations of the story.
-That press has since gone out of business, and the publishing house that accepted the book is great to work with, so that turned out well for Mermaid.
+That press has since gone out of business, so it was a lucky escape for me.

 Ailish Sinclair romps upside down

-And the latest of the romps is OUT TODAY!
+The latest of the romps is OUT TODAY!

 Scotland’s all misty lochs and magical forests and perfect boyfriends, right?